carmine560/trading-assistant/README.md

   * `-s`: start the scheduler
   * `-l`: start the mouse and keyboard listeners
   * `-a ACTION`: execute an action
-  * `-I`: configure the startup script, create a shortcut to it, and exit
+  * `-SS`: configure the startup script, create a shortcut to it, and exit
   * `-S`: configure schedules and exit
   * `-L`: configure the input map for buttons and keys and exit
   * `-A ACTION`: configure an action, create a shortcut to it, and exit
   * `-CB`: configure the cash balance region and exit
-  * `-B`: configure the fixed cash balance and exit
   * `-U`: configure the utilization ratio of the cash balance and exit
   * `-PL`: configure the price limit region and exit
+  * `-DLL`: configure the daily loss limit ratio and exit
   * `-D SCRIPT_BASE | ACTION`: delete the startup script or an action, delete the shortcut to it, and exit
   * `-C`: check configuration changes and exit